Samukat/Data3001G2/README.md

 #### 3.5.3.
 Target distance

 We chose the target lap distance 900 to be the point where we determine drivers’ time.
 Since we used linear interpolation of lap distance covered to determine when the driver reaches the target lap distance, the most accurate section between turn 2 and 3 for us to consider for the target lap distance would be the latter half.
 The reasoning is that the rate of change in acceleration and speed during the exit from turn 2 would be high which in turn would result in the rate of change in lap distance to also be high causing uneven distances between measurement points.
 This would lead to a less accurate linear interpolation result relative to the latter half since the rate of change in acceleration and speed plateaus and thus results in more even distances between measurement points improving the accuracy of the linear interpolation.
-We also plotted a brake vs lap distance plot for our subset of drivers and found that majority of drivers begin braking for turn 3 around the lap distance 950.
+We also plotted a brake vs lap distance plot (add a plot here Sam ???) for our subset of drivers and found that majority of drivers begin braking for turn 3 around the lap distance 950.
 To ensure that our interpolation function does not get influenced by the braking and distances between measurement points, we choose the target lap distance to be 900.

 It is also to note that by choosing a later point, rather than just after Turn 2, we optimise two objectives simultaneously: maximising exit speed from the corner and minimising the elapsed time to complete the run into Turn 3.
-This works because exit speed and segment time are inherently linked, so optimising the target point jointly improves both objectives simultaneously.
+This works because exit speed and segment time are inherently linked being inversely proportional, so optimising the target point jointly improves both objectives simultaneously.

-#### 3.6.
+### 3.6.
 Moment Engineering

+We constructed new features to capture driver behaviour and vehicle dynamics more explicitly.
+These include braking and acceleration zones, steering angles, and measures of cornering precision.
+Each feature was designed as a separate transformation so that the pipeline can flexibly add or remove features depending on modelling needs.

 #### 3.6.1 Linear interpolation

 To construct moments corresponding to lap distances that were not explicitly defined (e.g., the moments at 360 m, 430 m, 530 m, the target of 900 m, and the midpoint of the turn), linear interpolation was applied.
 The two closest points to the target distance were identified, and their values were used to estimate the intermediate moment through a weighted linear combination based on their relative distances.
+Simalrly, linear interpolation was used to determine the steering angles between turn 1 and 2 as well as after turn 2.

 #### 3.6.2 Braking points

 We constructed 4 new features using the BRAKE measurements.
-We attained the lap distance for when the driver engaged maximum braking (max_brake_LD) over the lap distance range between 10 and 800.
-To find the initial braking point (bp_ld), we used the maximum braking point to backtrack and find the lap distance when the BRAKE variable is 0.
-If there is no data for when BRAKE is 0, then the last point before maximum braking point is used and otherwise given a NaN value.
-We attained the lap distance where the driver disengages from maximum braking (brake_decrease_LD) by finding the last measurement before the drop in BRAKE from maximum.
-The lap distance for when the driver completely stops braking (brake_end_LD) was found by the first measurement where BRAKE is 0 after the drop from maximum braking.
+We attained the lap distance for when the driver engaged maximum braking (`STM`) over the lap distance range between 10 and 800.
+To find the initial braking point (`BPS`), we used the maximum braking point to backtrack and find the lap distance when the `BRAKE` variable is 0.
+If there is no data for when `BRAKE` is 0, then the last point before maximum braking point is used and otherwise given a NaN value.
+We attained the lap distance where the driver disengages from maximum braking by finding the last measurement before the drop in `BRAKE` from maximum.
+The lap distance for when the driver completely stops braking (`BPE`) was found by the first measurement where `BRAKE` is 0 after the drop from maximum braking.

 #### 3.6.3 Steering points

-We constructed 5 new features using the STEER measurements.
-We attained the lap distance for maximum positive angle (max_pos_angle_LD) and the maximum negative angle (max_neg_angle_LD) for each lap by finding the maximum and minimum value of STEER respectively.
-To find the initial steering for turn 1 (first_steer_LD), we used the maximum positive angle point to backtrack and find the lap distance of the first measurement when the STEER variable is less than 0.01.
-We did not use the points where STEER is zero to take into acocunt slight changes drivers made on the straight before turn 1.
-The lap distance where the driver returned back to the angle being 0 (middle_steering) was found by detetcting when the sign changes in the steer angle for measurements between the maximum positive angle and the maximum negative angle.
+We constructed 5 new features using the `STEER` measurements.
+We attained the lap distance for maximum positive angle and the maximum negative angle for each lap by finding the maximum and minimum value of `STEER` respectively.
+To find the initial steering for turn 1 (`STS`), we used the maximum positive angle point to backtrack and find the lap distance of the first measurement when the `STEER` variable is less than 0.01.
+We did not use the points where `STEER` is zero to take into acocunt slight changes drivers made on the straight before turn 1.
+The lap distance where the driver returned back to the angle being 0 (`STM`) was found by detetcting when the sign changes in the steer angle for measurements between the maximum positive angle and the maximum negative angle.
 Then the two points around the change were used to linearly interpolate the lap distance around which the steering would have been 0.
-The lap distance for when the steering angle returns to 0 after turn 2 (steer_end_LD) was calculated exactly the same way as middle_steering.
+The lap distance for when the steering angle returns to 0 after turn 2 (`STE`) was calculated exactly the same way as middle_steering.

-We constructed new features (**see 2.2.2.**) to capture driver behaviour and vehicle dynamics more explicitly.
-These include braking and acceleration zones, steering angles, and measures of cornering precision.
-Each feature was designed as a separate transformation so that the pipeline can flexibly add or remove features depending on modelling needs.

 #### 3.6.4 Throttle moments

-To the throttle moments and extract key throttle-related moments from each lap we developed the get_throttle_points function.
-For each lap, we identify when the driver first lifts off the throttle, the minimum throttle reached afterwards, when they begin reapplying throttle, and when throttle returns to its maximum.
+For the throttle moments and extract key throttle-related moments from each lap, we developed the `get_throttle_points` function.
+For each lap, we identify when the driver first lifts off the throttle (`THE`), the minimum throttle reached afterwards, when they begin reapplying throttle (`THS`), and when throttle returns to its maximum.
 These points capture important aspects of driver behavior, such as corner entry, mid-corner control, and corner exit.
 A small lift threshold was used to filter out minor fluctuations while preserving meaningful changes, and any laps with missing throttle data are still included to retain other useful features.

 This was done by first sorting each lap by distance and restricting the analysis to a specified distance range (Near the turn).
 Differences in consecutive throttle values were then computed to detect lift-offs and reapplications, and the corresponding lap distances for minimum and maximum throttle points were recorded for each lap.
 (We used a threshold value of 0.02 to avoid noise).